 For questions, please contact Cheryl Cook at the Baltimore-Washington Conference of The United Methodist Church Scholarship Office.

 The Baltimore-Washington Conference has a partnership with the General Board of Higher Education & Ministry (GBHEM) to offer our annual scholarship online.
-Click below to be directed to the online application on the GBHEM website.
+Click the button below to be directed to the online application.
+You will need to create an account if you have not previously applied for a scholarship.